laffan/psd-to-phaser/parse/psd-to-phaser-plugin-v1/README.md

 ### LazyLoad

-In the PSD, any sprites or tile layers that have been given the `lazyLoad` attribute will have not been loaded during preload() and not placed.
-This camera feature gives you the ability to load them only when the camera needs them, potentially keeping load times much smaller.
+This camera works in conjunction with the `lazyLoad` attribute, which you can set to true on any sprite or tile layer.
+Any sprite or tile layers that have been given the `lazyLoad` attribute will not loaded during preload() but later, when they enter the camera.
+This gives you the ability to load assets only when the camera needs them, potentially keeping load times much (much) smaller.

+**Note:** There are some tradeoffs to using `lazyLoad`.
+The biggest difference is that you can't manually place lazily loaded items before the sprite texture has loaded.
+If the lazyLoad camera is on, they'll just show up when needed.

+The other tradeoff is that you MUST use the lazyLoad camera to see them at all, as the plugin just leaves them out of the initial load sequence.

 ```js
 // Initialize a lazyLoad camera